tuhinsharma121/tuhinsharma-com/content/authors/admin/_index.md

 ## About Me

-Tuhin Sharma is a Sr. Principal Data Scientist at Redhat in the Data Development Insights & Strategy group.
+Tuhin Sharma is Sr. Principal Data Scientist at Redhat in the Data Development Insights & Strategy group.
 Prior to that, he worked at Hypersonix as an AI architect.
 He also co-founded and has been CEO of Binaize, a website conversion intelligence product for e-commerce SMBs.
 Previously, he was part of IBM Watson where he worked on NLP and ML projects featured on Star Sports and CNN-IBN.
 He loves to code and collaborate on open-source projects.
 He is one of the top 25